iridium-browser/iridium-browser-dev/README.md

 ## Install sandbox

 To run Iridium, the sandbox needs to be set up.
 On Linux, see [here](https://code.google.com/p/chromium/wiki/LinuxSUIDSandboxDevelopment) for details.
-Installing the sandboxrequires sudo permission on your machine.
+Installing the sandbox requires sudo permission on your machine.

 ```bash